ARTICLE

 Get this right and everything built around it performs.
 Skip it and everything built around it is decoration.

-The next step is turning your verified Onlyness into a full Brand Positioning Statement.
-That's where we go next
+The next step is turning your verified Onlyness into a full Brand Positioning Statement, backed by proof, sharpened by insight, and locked in writing.

 If this article made you think about your own brand, that's worth a conversation.